slint-ui/slint/docs/langref.md

 }
 ```

-The root element of a component is always called `root`
+The outermost element of a component is always accessible under the name `root`.
+TODO: the current element can be referred as `self`.
+TODO: the parent element can be referred as `parent`.

 ## Properties